wpdmitry/apphud-docs/events/parameters-and-properties.md

 * `trial`: user has a subscription that is currently in trial period;
 * `intro`: user has a subscription that is currently in introductory offer;
 * `regular`: user has a subscription with regular price;
+* `grace`: user has a subscription that is currently in grace period;
 * `promo`: user has a subscription that is currently in promotional offer;
 * `refunded`: user has refunded a subscription;
 * `expired`: subscription lapsed.